 The views over the island and the sea were lovely.
 We also had plenty of time to admire the three windmills, and to sing a hymn, whilst we waited for the monks to finish their service.
 Then we entered the courtyard and admired the frescoes.

 We only had time for a quick walk through the museum.
-Manuscripts dating back 500 years were on display, along with gold and silver religious artifacts.
+Manuscripts dating back 500 years were on display, along with gold and silver religious artefacts.
 I pondered several sets of chasubles, but all of them were too large for me.

 Down the slope and back to the bus, various people peeling off to visit shops along the way.
 We dropped down to the Cave of the Apocalypse, which by tradition is where St John the Divine had the visions which he recorded in Revelation.
 We handed over tickets for entry, and were encouraged to walk through the cave, although this meant going past people attending Sunday worship.
 A number of us were left feeling very uncomfortable about this.